gditfc/wily-angular-commons/README.md

 - width: the number of pixels wide
 - showSidePanel: whether to be open on page load (default `false`)
 - mainContentId: the ID of the main content that will be pushed when the component opens
-- side: open from the left or the right
+- side: open from the left or right
 - topOffset: top offset to account for a nav bar
 - closeOnResize: whether to close the component on window resize (default `false`)
 - backgroundColorClass: the CSS class to apply to the background of the component